 They think it won’t be worth it, it won’t be fun, and it’s easier to just stay at home.
-Or perhaps they’re dying to get out because they don’t want to be a stay at home mom who never leaves the house.
+Or… perhaps they’re dying to get out because they don’t want to be a stay at home mom who never leaves the house.

-This is more common than you’d image.
+This is more common than you’d imagine.

 Pre-motherhood we probably thought all kids were like the ones from movies and TV who were funny, cute, well behaved except for some mischievous behavior.
-But even that seems cute on TV.
+But, even that seems cute on TV.

 I’ve been there.